-Act ion Expected Events Sce enario 2: Park Status Event will be sent only to B not B'.
-1. 2.
-3. 4.
-5. 6.
-The Park Monitoring message flag is Enabled using SLDST_SET_STATUS_MESSAGES request for Line B(3001).
-The Park Monitoring Forward No retrieve destination configuered as B(3001) A(3000) calls B(3001) B(3001) and B'(3001) starts ringing.
-B(3001)receives the call and parks the call The Park Monitoring Reversion Timer Expires while the call is still parked.
-The Park Monitoring Forward No Retrieve timer expires and call is forwarded to B(3001).Both B(3001) and B'(3001) starts ringing as they are shared lines.
-At Step 4: Application will receive the LINE_CALLSTATE event with the Park Status = Parked.
-At Step 5: Application receives the LINE_CALLSTATE event with the Park Status = Reminder.
-At Step 6: Application receives the LINE_CALLSTATE event with the Park Status = Forwarded.
-Application receive the LINE_CALLSTATE event with callstate IDLE.
+Action Expected Events

+Scenario 2: Park Status Event will be sent only to B not B'.

+1. The Park Monitoring message flag is Enabled using SLDST_SET_STATUS_MESSAGES request for Line B(3001).
+At Step 4:

+2. The Park Monitoring Forward No retrieve destination configuered as B(3001) Application will receive the LINE_CALLSTATE event with the Park Status = Parked.

+3. A(3000) calls B(3001) At Step 5:

+4. B(3001) and B'(3001) starts ringing.
+B(3001)receives the call and parks the call Application receives the LINE_CALLSTATE event with the Park Status = Reminder.

+5. c At Step 6: Application receives the LINE_CALLSTATE event with the Park Status = Forwarded.

+6. Application receive the LINE_CALLSTATE event with callstate IDLE.

 Application does a LineGetCallInfo.

-LineCallInfo contains the following: hline : LH = 1 dwCallID : CallID dwReason :LINECALLREASON_PARKED dwRedirectingIDName : TransactionIDID = Sub1. dwBearerMode: ParkStatus = 6 dwCallerID : ParkDN = 5555 dwCallerName : ParkDNPartition = P1 dwcalled : ParkedParty = 3000 dwCalledIDName : ParkedPartyPartition = P1.
+LineCallInfo contains the following:

+hline : $LH = 1$

+dwCallID : CallID

+dwReason :LINECALLREASON_PARKED

+dwRedirectingIDName : TransactionIDID = Sub1.

+dwBearerMode: ParkStatus = 6

+dwCallerID : ParkDN = 5555

+dwCallerName : ParkDNPartition = P1

+dwcalled : ParkedParty = 3000

+dwCalledIDName : ParkedPartyPartition = P1.

 Sce enario 3: Park Status Event on C'.

 1. The Park Monitoring message flag is Enabled using SLDST_SET_STATUS_MESSAGES request for Line B(3001).

-2. A(3000) calls C(3002) A4 S4-: 2.
-3. 4.
-C(3002) and C'(3002) starts ringing.
-C'(3002) receives the call and parks the call D(3003) retrieves the call At Step 3: Application is notified about the New Parked call through LINE_NEWCALL event as the call is parked by the Normal TNP phone.
+2. A(3000) calls C(3002)

+3. C(3002) and C'(3002) starts ringing.
+C'(3002) receives the call and parks the call At Step 3: Application is notified about the New Parked call

+4. D(3003) retrieves the call through LINE_NEWCALL event as the call is parked by the Normal TNP phone.